SrGMC/tools/README.md

 - [bash-launcher](bash-launcher/): Command line utility to create command/app launchers.
 - [finance](finance/): A simple, easy to use, finance manager.

+## Sysadmin

+- [Docker](docker/): Script that builds several images, in order to have armv7l support for them

 ## Web